On a version of a multivariate integration by parts formula for Lebesgue integrals: Appendix A: Properties of measure-inducing functions

-In the sequel, we provide properties of measure inducing functions concerning left- and right-continuous versions, transformations, marginal functions, the Hardy-Krause variation, the Jordan decomposition, and survival functions.
+In the sequel, we provide various properties of measure-inducing functions concerning left- and right-continuous versions, transformations, marginal functions, the Hardy-Krause variation, the Jordan decomposition, and survival functions.
+All proofs are deferred to Appendix B.

-\subsubsection{Left- and right-continuity}
+\subsection{Left- and right-continuity}

-We denote a multivariate function as left- or right-continuous if it is componentwise left- and right-continuous, respectively.
-By the following result for measure inducing functions that are left- or right-continuous, the signed measure of half-open boxes corresponds to the multivariate difference operator.
+Denote a multivariate function as left-/right-continuous if it is componentwise left-/right-continuous.
+By the following result, a left-/right-continuous measure-inducing function has the desirable property that the induced signed measure is generated by half-open intervals and can be expressed by the difference operator \(\Delta_{x,y}\) in \eqref{defdvdo}.

 \begin{proposition} For \(f\in \cF_{mi}(\Xi)\,,\) the following statements hold true. \begin{enumerate}[(i)] \item If \(f\) is left-continuous, then the induced signed measure \(\nu_f\) is generated by